 Lisa Dion, LPC, RPT-S is an international teacher, supervisor, and author.
 She is the founder and President of the Play Therapy Institute of Colorado, creator of Synergetic Play Therapy, Adjunct Faculty at Naropa University and host of the Lessons from the Playroom podcast and webinar series.
 She trains and supervises play therapists worldwide in play therapy and business creation.

 Susan Stutzman, LCPC, RPT, is the founder and owner of Kid Matters Counseling in Hinsdale, IL and the co-owner of Play Therapy Toolbox a digital resource to help support, train, and equip the next generation of play therapists and play therapy supervisors.
-She is adjunct faculty at Wheaton College Graduate School, president of the Illinois Association for Play Therapy, a mother of 3 children, and lives in Hinsdale with her husband of 14 years.
+She is adjunct faculty at Wheaton College Graduate School, past president of the Illinois Association for Play Therapy, a mother of 3 children, and lives in Hinsdale with her husband of 14 years.